How we identify and rank the Most Admired

 - Quality of management

-- Responsibility to the community and/or the environment
+- Social responsibility to the community and the environment

 - Wise use of corporate assets